Ryan Colclough: Wigan Athletic

 Colclough joined Wigan Athletic in January 2016.
 Colclough scored his first goal for Wigan against Bury on 27 February 2016.

 On 31 August 2016, Colclough joined League One side Milton Keynes Dons on a season-long loan.
 On 10 September 2016, Colclough scored his first goal for Milton Keynes Dons, in a 1-1 draw away to Bolton Wanderers.

 On 24 September 2016, Colclough scored his first career hat-trick in a 1–4 away win over Fleetwood Town.

 On 1 January 2017, Wigan Athletic activated a recall clause in Colclough's loan deal with Milton Keynes Dons and returned to his parent club.
 On 21 November 2017, he scored two goals before being substituted to see the birth of his son.

 Scunthorpe United

 On 9 August 2018, Colclough joined League One side Scunthorpe United for an undisclosed fee, signing a three-year deal.

 He left the club by mutual consent on 16 October 2020, following an investigation into an assault charge.

 Altrincham

 On 24 November 2020, Colclough signed for National League side Altrincham whilst on bail for the assault charge.
 All charges were dropped after the Crown Prosecution Service ruled there was insufficient evidence for a conviction.

 Chesterfield

 On 12 January 2023, Colclough signed for National League side Chesterfield for an undisclosed fee, signing an 18-month deal.

+In August 2025, he departed the club after having his contract terminated by mutual consent.

+AFC Fylde

+On 9 September 2025, Colclough joined National League North club AFC Fylde on a two-year deal.

+Personal life

+In December 2024, Colcough pleaded not guilty to a Grievous bodily harm charge, having been said to have assaulted another male in January of the same year.
+He will stand trial in April 2026.